-There is nothing worse than seeing the message in VMware cannot find a valid peer process to connect to, because it means you cannot power on a virtual machine.
-Often I want to do test something quickly in VMware fusion, and this message slows things down.
+There is nothing worse than seeing the message in VMware fusion cannot find a valid peer process to connect to, because it means you cannot power on a virtual machine.
+Often I want test something quickly in VMware fusion, and this message slows things down quite a bit.
 The good news is I have figured out some tricks.
 The first time I saw this VMware peer process message, no matter how many times I quit and re-launched my VM would not start.
-I then rebooted, and it worked fine.
+I then rebooted my Mac, and it worked fine.
 The second time it happened, I investigated further

 As you can see, even though I had quit and re-launched VMware Fusion a number of times, the vmware-vmx process was hung.
 Once I killed that process, and re-launched VMware Fusion, I was good to go, and I no longer saw the message cannot find a valid peer process to connect to in VMware Fusion.

 VMware Remote Console Uses VMware Fusion!